inroutephp/inroute/README.md

 Possible settings include

 * `container`: The classname of a compile time container, specify if needed.
-* `bootstrap`: Classname of compile bootstrap, default should normaly be fine.
+* `bootstrap`: Classname of compile bootstrap, default should normally be fine.
 * `source_dir`: Directory to scan for annotated routes.
-* `source_prefix`: Psr-4 namespace prefix to use when searching for source classes.
+* `source_prefix`: psr-4 namespace prefix to use when searching for source classes.
 * `controllers`: Array of controller classnames, use instead of or togheter with directory scanning.
-* `core_compiler_passes`: Array of core compiler passes.
+* `core_compiler_passes`: Array of core compiler passes, default should normally be fine.
 * `compiler_passes`: Array of custom compiler passes.
-* `code_generator`: The code generator to use, default should normaly be fine.
+* `code_generator`: The code generator to use, default should normally be fine.
 * `router_namespace`: The namespace of the generated router (defaults to no namespace).
 * `router_classname`: The classname of the generated router (defaults to `HttpRouter`).

 ### OpenApi

-Instead of using the `@Route` annotation inroute is able to build OpenApi projects annotated with [swagger-php](https://github.com/zircote/swagger-php) annotations.
-To build OpenApi apps replace set the `core_compiler_passes` setting to `['inroutephp\inroute\OpenApi\OpenApiCompilerPass']`.
+Instead of using the `@Route` annotation inroute is able to build openapi projects annotated with [swagger-php](https://github.com/zircote/swagger-php) annotations.

+Set the `core_compiler_passes` setting to `['inroutephp\inroute\OpenApi\OpenApiCompilerPass']`.

 ## Dispatching